 |||R. Paschotta, tutorial on "Fiber Amplifiers", part 2 on gain and pump absorption|

-See also: gain media, gain bandwidth, gain clamping, amplifiers, fiber amplifiers, gain saturation, gain narrowing, gain switching, gain efficiency, homogeneous saturation, inhomogeneous saturation
+See also: laser gain media, gain bandwidth, gain clamping, optical amplifiers, fiber amplifiers, gain saturation, gain narrowing, gain switching, gain efficiency, homogeneous saturation, inhomogeneous saturation

 and other articles in the categories laser devices and laser physics, optical amplifiers

 Share this with your friends and colleagues, e.g. via social media: